Sakil-JU-CSE-28/Sakil-JU-CSE-28/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-brightgreen)](https://github.com/Sakil-JU-CSE-28)

-I am an aspiring software engineer with a strong foundation in computer science, actively seeking opportunities to kickstart my career in software development.
-My experience in competitive programming, coupled with my passion for problem-solving, drives me to constantly learn and grow in this field.
+I am a Junior Software Engineer at Dynamic Solution Innovators, driven by a passion for solving complex problems using Java, competitive programming, and building scalable software solutions.

 ## 🚀 About Me

-- 🎓 Recent graduate in Computer Science and Engineering from Jahangirnagar University (JU).
+- 🎓 **Recent graduate** in Computer Science and Engineering from Jahangirnagar University (JU).
-- 💼 Aspiring software engineer, eager to apply my skills in Java and full-stack web development to real-world projects.
+- 💼 **Junior Software Engineer** at [Dynamic Solution Innovators](https://www.dynamicsolution.com/), passionate about solving complex problems and building scalable software solutions.
-- 🌱 Currently enhancing my expertise in machine learning, focusing on climate impact on crop disease spread.
+- 🌱 **Lifelong learner**, currently enhancing my expertise in machine learning with a focus on the climate's impact on crop disease spread.
-- 🏆 Experienced in competitive programming, having solved over 2500 problems and participated in ICPC and NCPC contests.
+- 🏆 **Competitive programming enthusiast**, with over 2500 problems solved and participation in ICPC and NCPC contests.
-- 📚 Played the role of an instructor, guiding freshmen in learning C/C++ programming and introducing them to competitive programming.
+- 📚 **Mentor and instructor**, having guided freshmen in learning C/C++ programming and introduced them to competitive programming.
-- 🤝 Active member of the **Computer Club, JU**, and **Badhon**, a blood donation organization.
+- 🤝 **Community member**, actively contributing to the **Computer Club, JU**, and **Badhon**, a blood donation organization.

 ## 🔧 Technologies & Tools
 - **Languages**: C/C++,Java, Python, JavaScript, SQL